z--m-n/urbisphere-dm/docs/example_api.md

 ## Selection

+In our example above, API calls to<br>
+`/public/bristol/api/v1/datasets/station_id=BR/mapbox/-/isel/1D/-1/location=BR&variable=ta&period=24H&method=maximum`<br>
-In our example above, API calls to `public/bristol/api/v1/datasets/station_id=BR/mapbox/-/isel/1D/-1/location=BR&variable=ta&period=24H&method=maximum` involve options for selection (and slicing) of data:
+involve options for selection (and slicing) of data:

-- Dataset options: `datasets/station_id=BR`; all locations starting with BR (The Bristol Campaign)
+- Dataset options: `datasets/station_id=BR`; all locations starting with BR (The Bristol Campaign).
+Options are added as URL query string.
-- Plugin input options: `mapbox/-/isel/1D/-1/`; passed to GeoJSON plugin, to access all variables, one day interval, counting backwards from the last record.
+- Plugin input options: `mapbox/-/isel/1D/-1/`; passed to GeoJSON plugin, to access all variables, chunks of one day periods, counting backwards from the last chunk.
-- Plugin output options: `location=BR&variable=ta&period=24H&method=maximum`; the selected output map, i.e., the maximum air temperature in Bristol during the past 24 hours.
+- Plugin output options: `location=BR&variable=ta&period=24H&method=maximum`; the output map selecton, here the maximum air temperature in Bristol during the past 24 hours.
+Options are added as URL query string.

 ## Caching